 Credit makes it possible for people to borrow money to pay for goods and services they might not have the funds for otherwise.
 Mortgages and auto loans are forms of credit and without those, many people wouldn’t be able to purchase a home or car.
 Credit cards can also come in handy to pay for expensive repairs, uncovered medical expenses, or costs incurred during emergency situations.

-While credit offers numerous benefits, many people get into trouble with it because they use it irresponsibly.
+While credit offers numerous benefits, people could get into trouble with it because they use it irresponsibly.
 This guide is designed to help educate you about credit and your credit report, and provides tips on how to improve your credit score.

 The two most common forms of credit are revolving credit and installment credit.